Great Britain (Mercia) Gold Penny (Counterfeit) 796AD to 821AD

 All other look-alikes are modern reproductions that sell for $5 to $10 US dollars.
 CoinQuest thanks Spink for letting us use the picture of the real coin.
 Another Coenwulf penny appears

 Requester description: Front: In between REX and COENVVLF are two strange symbols, one that looks like a cross.
 Also, there is a man looking to the right with a ponytail or something in his hair.
 Back: There is a flower.
 I am guessing ancient Mercia?

-Tags: medieval great britain mercia gold penny cent counterfeit uk brit brittan brittain england britian britt english britan british brittish au goldish golden goldenen peny cents pennys pennies replica forger counterfet fake counterfiet reproductions repro reproduction counterfeits replicas forgery fakes rex coenvvlf coenwulf two symbols symbol one cross man hair flower am ancient kenulf coenvulfx coenwulx cenwulf kenwulph symbles symbal simbol symbels simble ones male mens mans hairdo hairline florets blossom fler fleurs lises petals leis lisse flowerettes flur stems trefoils floral lily petels orchid lis posy bouquet flowers flour orcid bud lilly fleur lei petal bloomed trefoil floret floer stem flowery lilys fluer fleures pedals
+Tags: great britain mercia gold penny cent counterfeit uk brit brittan brittain england britian britt english britan british brittish au goldish golden goldenen peny cents pennys pennies replica forger counterfet fake counterfiet reproductions repro reproduction counterfeits replicas forgery fakes rex coenvvlf coenwulf two symbols symbol one cross man hair flower am ancient kenulf coenvulfx coenwulx cenwulf kenwulph symbles symbal simbol symbels simble ones male mens mans hairdo hairline florets blossom fler fleurs lises petals leis lisse flowerettes flur stems trefoils floral lily petels orchid lis posy bouquet flowers flour orcid bud lilly fleur lei petal bloomed trefoil floret floer stem flowery lilys fluer fleures pedals